flutter/website/src/content/cookbook/architecture/result.md

 ```

 The `Result` class is implemented using a `sealed` class,
-meaning it can only either be an `Ok` or an `Error`,
+meaning it can only be of type `Ok` or `Error`.
-so this operation can be done using a switch case.
+This allows the code to evaluate the result with a simple
+switch statement.

 In the `Ok<UserProfile>` case,
 obtain the value using the `value` property.